 The first thing that needs to be done is to decide how many browsers you want to test on and which ones.
 A popular method to determine where the majority of your audience is saturated is to measure traffic with Google Analytics, although keep in mind this only provides a sample of your visitors as well as potential visitors.

 Decide on Execution

 After you choose which devices and browsers you’re going to test, you have two main options for execution — building a device lab or testing in the cloud with a tool like CrossBrowserTesting.
-With both options, you have to decide whether to test on an emulator or simulator or on physical devices.
+With both options, you have to decide whether to test on a real physical devices or a desktop or mobile emulator.

 First and foremost, we recommend real devices because they replicate the actions of the user, while the results received on emulators tend to vary from a true user’s experience.
-However, it’s also important to include emulators and simulators at different stages of testing, as well.
+However, it’s also important to include emulators at different stages of testing, as well.